 - Have minimal gaps in public health practice, based on the self-assessment tool which covers the 34 UKPHR Practitioner Standards.
 Completing the steps outlined in the Ready Get Set Go document above will help you to identify and complete any learning needs.

 The first step is to submit an “Expression of Interest” form.
 You will then receive updates and notifications from the scheme for CPD opportunities and workshop dates.
-Once you have attended one of the quarterly Information sessions, completed your self-assessment and gained the support of your line manager (Additional information for employers) – you can formally apply to join the scheme using the NW scheme application form
+Once you have attended one of the quarterly Information sessions, completed your self-assessment and gained the support of your line manager.
+You can formally apply by requesting an application pack from firstname.lastname@example.org

 Portfolio development support